Zane’s law motion passed at GPEW Autumn Conference 2024

 Truth!
 Justice!
 No More Deaths from Toxic Waste!
 Three urgent demands we’re crying out to be heard in the name of Zane Gbangbola, son of Kye and Nicole, who died in February 2014, when he was only 7-years-old, during terrible flooding at his home in Chertsey, Surrey.

 Yet it wasn’t floodwater that carried this much-loved little boy away, but Hydrogen Cyanide (HCN) poisoning, detected at high levels in his home by the HAZMAT Fire and Rescue team on the night he died.
-His Daddy, Kye, is now a rest-of his-life wheelchair user, with a diagnosis of ‘Rhabdomyolysis due to Hydrogen Cyanide’, from the same incident – a diagnosis made by his Consultant Clinical Neurophysiologist.
+His Daddy, Kye, is now a rest-of-his-life wheelchair user, with a diagnosis of ‘Rhabdomyolysis due to Hydrogen Cyanide’, from the same incident – a diagnosis made by his Consultant Clinical Neurophysiologist.

 So, why at Zane’s Inquest, held two years after his death, did the coroner find that Zane died of carbon monoxide poisoning from a faulty petrol pump?
 Good question.
 The Fire and Rescue team did find a petrol pump at Zane’s home that night, but they logged it in the National Incident Recording System as having been found ‘cold and unused’.
-They had also tested for Carbon Monoxide (CO2), but none was detected, which fact they also logged.
+They had also tested for Carbon Monoxide (CO), but none was detected, which fact they also logged.

-Despite this clear evidence, on the morning after Zane died, the police publicly announced that CO2 poisoning from a faulty petrol pump was the most likely cause of Zane’s death.
+Despite this clear evidence, on the morning after Zane died, the police publicly announced that CO poisoning from a faulty petrol pump was the most likely cause of Zane’s death.
 The announcement came hard on the heels of an urgently called emergency COBRA meeting, and before any investigation had begun.

-The CO2/ faulty pump theory continued, unswervingly, to be the authorities’ official ‘line’ right the way through to the coroner’s verdict, given in 2016, which confirmed the same.
+The CO/ faulty pump theory continued, unswervingly, to be the authorities’ official ‘line’ right the way through to the coroner’s verdict, given in 2016, which confirmed the same.
 Kye and Nicole (Zane’s Mummy) were not listened to when they repeatedly said that they had not used the petrol pump, that it was faulty (a fact confirmed by the coroner’s own pump expert at the inquest) and that they’d only hired it as a back-up.
 Their statements were ignored, and they were accused of lying.
 Worse still, the implication that they were ’negligent parents’ was stuck on them.
 Disgraceful!
 Nothing could have been further from the truth.

 More and more evidence has since emerged that the land next to Zane’s home was a historic landfill site, and that the land is contaminated.
 Post-war, it was commandeered by the MOD for amphibious tank testing (munitions), and in the 1960s thousands of tons of experimental waste were dumped there.